Support

 ASP.NET Project File (.csproj, .vbproj)

 ASP.NET project files can be used in the previous version of ASP.NET, prior to ASP.NET Core.
-This project file can store resource links that are used in an ASP.NET project, for example JavaScript files, CSS files, and multimedia resources such as images or static contents.
+This project file can store resource links used in an ASP.NET project, such as JavaScript files, CSS files, and multimedia resources such as images or static content.

-You can add to the Invicti Link Pool by importing ASP.NET Project Files.
-In addition, if Invicti encounters a .csproj or .vbproj file during crawling, it will parse and extract new URLs from those files too.
+You can import ASP.NET Project Files to your Invicti product, and if it encounters a .csproj or .vbproj file during crawling, it will parse and extract new URLs from those files too.

 Burp Saved Items

-You can use Burp Suite to save links in order to add them to Invicti for vulnerability scanning.
+You can use the Burp Suite to save links and add them to your Invicti product for vulnerability scanning.

 1. Open Burp.